-3.2.10 Configuration J - MV Redundant with Integrated Generation
+3.3.10 Configuration J - MV Redundant with Integrated Generation

-Configuration J, MV Distribution with Integrated Generation, utilized medium voltage for distribution and potentially motor loads.
-Generation is provided at the top level of the distribution, with synchronizing switchgear, to allow for seamless transitions between utility and generator power for testing purposes.
+Configuration J, MV Distribution with Integrated Generation, utilizes medium voltage for distribution and potentially motor loads.
+Generation is provided, with generator switchgear to allow for paralleling of generators and with synchronizing switchgear, to allow for seamless transitions between utility and generator power for testing purposes.
 Load shedding would be an option under this configuration as well.
 This configuration would typically be considered when the service size exceeds 2 MVA or medium voltage motors are utilized, and a high level of availability is required.
 See Figure 3-10 for an example simplified single line diagram.